top of page

 Are you a member of The Church of Jesus Christ of Latter-day Saints?

 If so, you can access global records in English, French, German, Swedish, Spanish, and Italian.
 Click here to access the FamilySearch Partners Page.
-Unfortunately, you will not have access to Ancestry's highest membership package, including Newspapers.com or Fold3.
+Unfortunately, you cannot access Ancestry's highest membership package, including Newspapers.com or Fold3.
 Instead, you'll need to find other ways to access those websites, such as Step 4 or 5 below.

 Do you live in New York?